TheMoxyFoxy/legends-and-lore-rulebook/content/pages/classes/warrior.md

 ## Building a Warrior
 A warrior's hit die is a `d8` and they are proficient in both martial and basic weapons as well as heavy armor and below.

 At level 1, warriors gain a new resource, Stamina, with a maximum amount equal to their warrior level.
 Many of their skills use Stamina, which regenerates at an amount equal to your Strength at the end of your turn.
 Whenever you end your turn without using Stamina, you instead regenerate twice.
+You start each battle with maximum stamina.

 You also gain these abilities at level 1: